 • information about the return and advice

-• the necessary travel documents
+• necessary travel documents

 • organisation of the journey itself